abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 ## Ajahn Jotipālo • July 2013

-I have been listening to a few of Bhikkhu Bodhi talks on loving-kindness and was surprised when he mentioned that the word *khanti*, *patience*, is very closely related to the word *mettā*, *loving-kindness*.
+I have been listening to a few of Bhikkhu Bodhi talks on loving-kindness and was surprised when he mentioned that the word *khanti,* patience, is very closely related to the word *mettā,* loving-kindness.
 I hadn’t recognized that before.

 He explained that in practice situations, the use of mettā is more of an